-Manual testing has to be well documented.
+Manual testing requires quality documentation.
 The test lead creates a test plan document, and it needs to cover all the details and describe a systematic approach to testing a software application.
-Details will help in repeating the tests consistently, in the way they were intended.
+Details will help in repeating the tests consistently.
 Typically, a test plan includes a complete understanding of what the ultimate workflow will be.
 Testers need to create test cases or test scenarios to assure the completeness of testing.
 Manual testing concepts also include exploratory examinations as testers explore the software to identify errors in it.

 When a testing starts, the designed test cases or scenarios are implemented, and all the differences between the actual and expected results are reported as defects.
-After fixing errors, the testers repeat the testing to make sure that all the bugs are eliminated.
+The testers consistently repeat the testing to make sure that developers fixed all the bugs.
 After that, the primary goal of software testing is to deliver a high-quality product to customers.

 There are several stages of manual testing:

 - Integration testing

 Unit testing is a software development process in which the smallest parts of an application, called units, are individually tested.
 It involves only those characteristics that are vital to the performance of the application.
 When all of the units are working in the most efficient and bug-free way, testing can move to the next level, to larger components of the application.
 Integration testing is a logical extension of unit testing.
 Here, already tested program units are combined, and then the interface between them is tested.

 Integration testing can expose problems before they occur in real-world program execution.